JonComo/anim/README.md

 Then enter presentation mode, <code>ctrl enter</code>, and drag (with your mouse) the variable name left and right to change it's value.

-That's about it for now!
-Good luck!
-Even now the code is begging for bug fixes and cleaning up...
-So much repetition of code too(not used to javascript.. okay, end of my excuses).

 ## Setup Guide (Development)

 This section explains the process of setting up your own environment for developing `anim`.